reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 {{% info title="Reqres Fake Data CRUD API" %}}
 We are going to use [Reqres API Server](https://reqres.in) to test different HTTP methods.
 It is a free online API that can be used for testing and prototyping.
 It provides a variety of endpoints that can be used to test different HTTP methods.
-The reqres API is a good choice for testing CORS because it supports all of the HTTP methods that are allowed by CORS.
+The Reqres API is a good choice for testing CRUD operations because it supports all of the HTTP methods that CRUD allows.
 {{% /info %}}

 ## HttpClient (Async APIs)
-In this section of examples we are going to learn how to use `HttpAsyncClient` for sending requests and consuming responses in asynchronous mode.
-The client code will wait until it receives response from the server.
+In this section of examples we are going to learn how to use the `HttpAsyncClient` for sending requests and consuming responses in asynchronous mode.
+The client code will wait until it receives response from the server without blocking the current thread.

 {{% info title="HTTP and CRUD Operations" %}}
 CRUD operations refer to Create, Read, Update, and Delete actions performed on data.
 In the context of HTTP endpoints for a `/users` resource:
-1. **Create**: Use HTTP POST to add a new user.
+- **Create**: Use HTTP POST to add a new user.
 Example URL: `POST /users`
-2. **Read**: Use HTTP GET to retrieve user data.
+- **Read**: Use HTTP GET to retrieve user data.
 Example URL: `GET /users/{userId}` for a specific user or `GET /users?page=1` for a list of users with pagination.
-3. **Update**: Use HTTP PUT or PATCH to modify user data.
+- **Update**: Use HTTP PUT or PATCH to modify user data.
 Example URL: `PUT /users/{userId}`
-4. **Delete**: Use HTTP DELETE to remove a user.
+- **Delete**: Use HTTP DELETE to remove a user.
 Example URL: `DELETE /users/{userId}`
 {{% /info %}}

 ### When Should We Use HttpAsyncClient?
-Apache's HttpAsyncClient is an HTTP client that enables non-blocking and parallel processing of long-lasting HTTP calls.
+Apache's `HttpAsyncClient` is an HTTP client that enables non-blocking and parallel processing of long-lasting HTTP calls.
 This library incorporates a non-blocking IO model, allowing multiple requests to be active simultaneously without the need for additional background threads.
-By leveraging this approach, HttpAsyncClient offers significant performance benefits over blocking HTTP clients, particularly when dealing with high volume, long-running HTTP requests.
+By leveraging this approach, `HttpAsyncClient` offers significant performance benefits over blocking HTTP clients, particularly when dealing with high volume, long-running HTTP requests.
 Additionally, this library provides a robust and flexible interface for building HTTP clients, making it an ideal choice for developers looking to optimize their asynchronous HTTP processing workflows.

 Asynchronous HTTP clients have a thread pool to handle responses, with explicit timeouts for idle, TTL, and request.
-For low workloads, HTTP clients perform better with dedicated threads per connection.
+For low workloads, synchronous HTTP clients perform better with dedicated threads per connection.
 For higher throughput, non-blocking IO (NIO) clients are more effective.

 ## Basic Asynchronous HTTP Request / Response Exchange
 Let's now understand how to send a simple HTTP request asynchronously.

-HttpAsyncClient uses IO Reactor to exchange messages asynchronously.
+`HttpAsyncClient` uses IO Reactor to exchange messages asynchronously.

 {{% info title="IO Reactor" %}}
 HttpCore NIO is a system that uses the Reactor pattern, created by Doug Lea.
 Its purpose is to react to I/O events and to send event notifications to individual I/O sessions.
 The idea behind the I/O reactor pattern is to avoid having one thread per connection, which is the case with the classic blocking I/O model.